BlockCat/eve_api/README.txt

 such as standings.
 If the character passes the criteria the user is allowed to join and is added to the appropriate roles at registration.

-Teamspeak 3 and Jabber have been fully integrated.
-Users are able to register on the site to gain roles and access in Teamspeak 3 and Jabber without any admin interaction.
-Roles are mirrored in Teamspeak 3 and Jabber.
-Any role a user has in Drupal will add the role to the user in Teamspeak 3 and Jabber.
+TeamSpeak 3 and Jabber have been fully integrated.
+Users are able to register on the site to gain roles and access in TeamSpeak 3 and Jabber without any admin interaction.
+Roles are mirrored in TeamSpeak 3 and Jabber.
+Any role a user has in Drupal will add the role to the user in TeamSpeak 3 and Jabber.

 This module was inspired by the https://code.google.com/p/temars-eve-api/ Temars EVE API for SMF.